NaveenKumar-Y/GCP_terraform_CI-CD/Task-2_Postgres-installation-script/README.md

 ## Description:

- Script to install postgresqldb by getting the software from the bucket and create a demo db and a table on it
+ Script to install postgresqldb by getting the software from the bucket and create a demo db and a table on it.

 ## How to run